 Everyone says to stay away from this part of the city because it’s dangerous.
 Still, we did not feel like this, just take care of your personal belongings and stay on the main alleys.

 Chandni Chowk is a very busy shopping area right in the middle of the old town.
-All the streets are filled with spices, jewellery, colorful clothing, traditional Indian restaurants and sweets.
+All the streets are filled with spices, jewellery, colourful clothing, traditional Indian restaurants and sweets.

 India is a country that deserves to be experienced at least once in a lifetime.
 More India Travel Guides here.